 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Fourteenth Supplementary Agreement is to operate and take effect despite any other Act or law.

-[Section 4G inserted by No. 61 of 2011 s.
+[Section 4G inserted: No. 61 of 2011 s.
 5.]

+4H.
+Fifteenth Supplementary Agreement

+(1) The Fifteenth Supplementary Agreement is ratified and its implementation is authorised.

+(2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Fifteenth Supplementary Agreement is to operate and take effect despite any other Act or law.

+[Section 4H inserted: No. 13 of 2017 s.
+10.]

 4. By-laws